Common Animal Lucky Charms

 Let’s take other critters that are commonly maligned, or overlooked.
 Maybe a rat, a snake…or even maggots…you get my point.
-Even creatures who commonly have a bad reputation can be lucky charms.
+Even creatures who commonly have a so-called bad reputation can be lucky charms.
 Why?
 Because you make it so.
 If you think maggots are lucky – then they’re lucky.
 ‘Nuf said. -Doesn’t matter what anybody else thinks.
 Doesn’t matter what the world thinks.
-You're maggots are magically, marvelously lucky because you say so.
+If you think maggots are lucky, your maggots are magically, marvelously lucky because you say so.

-Like I said…luck and lucky charms are up to personal interpretation.
+Like I said…luck and animal lucky charms are up to personal interpretation.
 I mean, bees aren’t everybody’s favorite cuddle-bug.
 I’ve got a friend who is absolutely petrified of bees, and she runs away screaming at the first buzz.
 But in China the bee is lucky in career and business.
 This has a lot to do with the way the bee is super-industrious.
 You know the phrase “busy as a bee”.
 In Celtic iconography, the bee is a messenger from the gods.
 Specifically, bee sends messages from the Chieftain Oak, and the thunder god Taranis.
 Consequently, the bee is considered a messenger of good luck and good tidings.
 In some belief systems (Christian, Egyptian, Greek) the bee is lucky in new life.
 It’s a great lucky charm for expectant mothers, or women trying to conceive.
-Bees were once thought to all give birth immaculately and were thought to pluck their babies from the surface of flower petals.
+Bees once had a reputation for immaculate conception.
+It was believed rather than lay eggs, they actually plucked their babies from the surface of flower petals.
 That, and the idea honey is like a sacred offspring of the bee connects it with luck in childbirth.
-Here are a few superstitions surrounding the lucky bee: If a bee flies into your home, and flies out of its own will – that’s good luck with family and friends.
+Here are a few lucky superstitions surrounding the bee: If a bee flies into your home, and flies out of its own will – that’s good luck with family and friends.
 If a bee lands on your arm, it’s lucky in money matters.
 Wearing a bee lucky charm is said to insure good fortune and popularity.
 Learn more about symbolic bee meanings here.

 Cats as lucky charms may seem like an oxymoron.
 I mean, black cats are notorious for bad luck in superstitions.
 But if we look at the ancient Egyptians, we see the cat was not only lucky, but actually worshipped.
-In fact, it was a crime to intentionally kill a cat – a crime sometimes punishable by death (which is not very lucky for a cat-killer. lol).
+In fact, it was a crime to intentionally kill a cat – a crime sometimes punishable by death (which is not very lucky for a cat-killer or the cat.
+Yikes!).
 In Norse mythology, the cat is lucky in marriage.
 This comes from the cat being a sacred symbol to the love goddess Freya.
 Cats pulled her chariot and were commonly depicted with Freya in Norse art.
 Certain versions of history say Freya was denounced as a witch by Christians attempting to abolish paganism/earth-worship.
-By association, cats were symbolic of demons in Christian religious iconography.
+By association with Freya, cats too became symbols of demons in Christian religious iconography.
 Not lucky at all, but it’s one historical hint as to how cats are often viewed as unlucky.
-It’s also an interesting reference to cats depicted with witches in pop culture (like decorations at Halloween-time).
+It’s also interesting that cats are depicted with witches in pop culture (like decorations at Halloween-time).
 In early tradition, the Japanese looked at the cat with mistrust and distaste.
 This perspective changed over generations.
 As lucky charms go, the Maneki Neko, or ‘Beckoning Cat’ is a modern example of how ideas shift over time.
 The Japanese Maneki Neko is often found in restaurants and businesses.
-It has one arm lifted, and it's beckoning good luck.
+It has one arm lifted and waving its paw, beckoning good luck.
 If the right arm is beckoning, then it’s symbolic of attracting luck in money.
 Left arm lifted means Maneki Neko is attracting customers and new business.
 Get on the prowl for more symbolic cat meanings here.

-My only child is my dog Gus.
-I happen to think I’m the luckiest human in the world to have this remarkable dog in my life.
-But, as mentioned, lucky charms are subject to personal and community opinion.
+My three sons, Gus, Kip and Chadwick are my dogs (don’t tell them, ’cause they’re pretty sure they’re human with two extra legs).
+I happen to think I’m the luckiest human in the world to have these remarkable dogs in my life.
+But, as mentioned, lucky charms are subject to personal and societal opinion.
 For example, take black dogs.
-Superstitions about black dogs range from omens of bad news to vessels of sorcery.
+Superstitions about black dogs range from omens of bad news to mentions of sorcery.
 In fact, if you look up adoption statistics from animal shelters; black dogs are the least often adopted.
 Personally, that makes me want to adopt every black dog on the face of this planet…but I digress.
 Overwhelmingly, dogs are lucky charms for protection.
 Wearing a silver dog charm is symbolic of purity and protection.
 A gold dog charm symbolizes loyalty, friendship and also protection.
 In many cultures, the dog serves as guardian of both the living and the dead.
 In Greek myth, Cerberus is a mammoth dog who guards the entrance of the Underworld.
-Dogs are often used as funerary statues to protect burial sites and the perceived spirits of those who have passed into non-physical.
+Dogs are often used as funerary statues to protect burial sites and the spirits of those who have passed into non-physical.
 In Native American legend, the dog is a hero because it brought both fire and rain to the earth.
 In China, the dog is lucky for friendship and strong relationships.
 Seeing a stray dog in Chinese lore indicates luck and money is coming soon.
 In Christianity, the dog is often depicted with the Good Shepherd which is symbolic of guidance, faithfulness and unwavering devotion.
 The Norse god Odin had two dogs (and two ravens also) that were his counselors and helped him make hard decisions.
 Interestingly, in almost all cultures who hold the dog as lucky, it’s also thought the dog is particularly powerful in protecting women and children.
 Dig into more symbolic dog meanings here.

 As always, thanks for reading!